Farm experiences by Mjøsa lake:

 More wonderful places to explore:

-When travelling in the northern part of Mjøsa lake, don't miss the farm shops!
+In the northern part of Mjøsa lake, don't miss the farm shops!
 Several of the farms in the area have their own shop with homemade, tasty ingredients and delicacies.

 One place you should definitely visit is Fredheim gårdsutsalg, voted Norway's best farm shop.